Private Walter J. Dobek (1922–1944)

 Early Life & Family

-Walter had four older sisters; four other older siblings died before he was born.
-Walter was only three years old when his mother died on May 6, 1926.
-According to a July 7, 1944 article in Journal-Every Evening, Dobek “attended St. Hedwig’s Parochial School”.
+Dobek had four older sisters, while four other older siblings died before he was born.
+Another younger brother was born prematurely and died the same day, and his youngest sister was stillborn.
+He was only three years old when his mother died on May 6, 1926.
+The Dobek family was not recorded on any known census records from 1930 or 1940.
+According Journal-Every Evening, Dobek “attended St. Hedwig’s Parochial School” though his highest level of education is unknown.

-When he registered for the draft on June 30, 1942, Dobek was living with his sister Ann Zoladkiewicz at 700 Spruce Street in Wilmington and working for the Bond Bottling Corporation.
+When he registered for the draft on June 30, 1942, Dobek was living with his sister, Ann Zoladkiewicz (1915–2000), at 700 Spruce Street in Wilmington and working for the Bond Bottling Corporation.
 He was described as standing five feet, 8½ inches tall and weighing 145 lbs., with brown hair and gray eyes.
+He was Catholic.

 Walter Dobek (left) with an unidentified soldier, probably taken stateside (Courtesy of the Wyszynski family)